PeterCamilleri/fibonacci_rng/README.md

 limit of an integer is reached, overflow occurs with no error indication.
 Ruby does not permit this to occur.
 To avoid overflow, Ruby transparently converts from a simple integer (FIXNUM class) to a multiple-precision number (BIGNUM class).
-Masking the values forces the computation to overflow.
+The random number generator *requires* the computations to overflow, so masking the results forces the computation to act as if they had.

 So why 29 bits?
 Why not 32? or 64?
 The issue here is performance.
 Arithmetic with BIGNUM values is much slower than with FIXNUM values.
 Further, the